🌐 Cliquez ici pour la version française

 - No franchise tax

-Did You Know?
-Over 67% of Fortune 500 companies are incorporated in Delaware.
+📊 MARKET INSIGHT: Over 67% of Fortune 500 companies are incorporated in Delaware.
 (Delaware Division of Corporations)

-PhilanthroBit Insight: While these states are popular choices, the best state for your business depends on your specific needs and goals.
+While these states are popular choices, the best state for your business depends on your specific needs and goals.
 Our cross-border experts can help you weigh the pros and cons to make the optimal choice for your venture.

-3. Register Your Business: Making It Official
+How to Register Your Business: Making It Official

 You’ve chosen your structure and state – now it’s time to make your U.S. business dreams a reality.
 Registration is your business’s birth certificate, and while the process is straightforward, attention to detail is crucial.